tung491/tung491/README.md

 ## My values
 🍏 Amateur's mindset and curiosity. <br>
-🤓 Shared understandeing and experiences. <br>
+🤓 Shared understanding and experiences. <br>
 🤠 Patient and consistent. <br>

 ## Get in touch: